Mandaris-LLC/react-native-navigation-full-circle/README.md

   animated: true, // does the push have transition animation or does it happen immediately (optional)
   backButtonTitle: undefined, // override the back button title (optional)
   backButtonHidden: false, // hide the back button altogether (optional)
-  navigatorStyle: {} // override the navigator style for the pushed screen (optional) });
+  navigatorStyle: {}, // override the navigator style for the pushed screen (optional)
+  navigatorButtons: {} // override the nav buttons for the pushed screen (optional) });
 ```